-Did you know that by using MMS messaging on a short code, you can have consumers text message your business their own videos.
+Did you know that with MMS messaging on a short code consumers can send your business their own videos?

 Video text messaging powered by MMS is a great way for consumers to engage with your business.
 Art submission contest?
 This works!
 Mobile journalism?
 So convenient!
-It’s also a great way for your customer support team to get more information about issues that a customer may be experiencing.
-Nothing really can beat a video!
+It’s also a great way for your customer support team to get more information about an issue a customer may be experiencing.

 Outbound MMS Picture Messaging

-MMS picture messages sent through a short code can be relatively high image quality, giving your brand the best impression for consumers.
+MMS picture messages can be of relatively high quality, which can help your brand make the best impression with your customers.

 SMS Package Alerts

-Use a short code and SMS alerts to keep consumers up-to-date on when their purchases will ship, and arrive at their homes.
+Use a short code and SMS alerts to update customers on the shipping status of their orders.

-By using an SMS transactional API, you can trigger SMS messages to be sent to customers at certain stages of their order.
-You can even send a hyperlink in your shipping notification text messages, which directs the customer to a mobile enabled shipping status page.
+By using an SMS transactional API, you can trigger SMS messages to go out to a customer at certain stages during the processing of their order.
+You can even send a hyperlink in your shipping notification text messages directing the customer to a mobile-enabled order tracking page.

-Need to send more than 160-characters of text via SMS short code?
-Don’t worry, you can now send longform messages by using MMS messaging protocol.
+Need to say something in more than 160 characters via SMS short code?
+Don’t worry, the MMS messaging protocol accommodates longform messages.

-MMS messaging not only allows you to send over 160-characters, but it also allows you to send videos and images to consumers.
+MMS messaging allows you to send not only messages containing more than 160 characters but also videos and images.
 With this sort of power, there’s nothing that you can’t do with your mobile messaging short code number.

 SMS Account Alerts

 Empower consumers to make their own account inquiries on the go from their mobile phone with a short code and text messaging.

 Use a short code and text messaging to enable consumers to communicate safety and security concerns to your business.

-For most businesses, safety and security are priority number one, and using a short code can help ensure everyone stays safe.
+For most businesses, safety and security are a top priority, and using a short code can help ensure everyone stays safe.